vkbo/CollettTesting/README.md

 A C++ version of [novelWriter](https://github.com/vkbo/novelWriter).

 This project is just to test out how much work it would be to rewrite the Python application in C++ using the same QtWidget based structure.

 ## Build

-Package dependencies (Debian): `qttools5-dev`, `qttools5-dev-tools`.
+Package dependencies (Debian/Ubuntu): `qttools5-dev`, `qttools5-dev-tools`.